adjust/android_sdk/README.md

 We use this broadcast receiver to retrieve the install referrer to improve conversion tracking.

+If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the AdjustIo receiver.

 ### 7. Integrate AdjustIo into your app

 To provide proper session tracking it is required to call certain AdjustIo